Marcus401/Basic-Chat/README.md

 * open http://localhost:5000 in your browser
 * use multiple instances to communicate

-Written in HTML,CSS, Javascript, and in NodeJS using socket.io
+Written in HTML,CSS, Javascript, and in Node.js using socket.io
 - - -
 # Members:
 * Marcus Acaba